 - Clayton, MO Guardianships and conservatorships: We represent clients in Guardianships and conservatorships in Clayton, Missouri.

 - Surrogacy in Clayton, MO: Our attorneys can help with agreements that involve surrogacy.

 - Clayton, MO Step-parent adoption lawyers: Becoming a step-parent is a major step in a relationship, and our attorneys can help.

 - Adoption in Clayton, MO: Our attorneys in Clayton, MO can assist in adoptions.

-- Clayton, MO Minor emancipation: We have experienced attorneys that can assist in minor emancipation.
+- Clayton, MO Minor emancipation: We have experienced attorneys who can assist in minor emancipation.

-- Grandparents’ rights in Clayton, MO: We believe that grandparents should be able to be apart of the grandchildren’s lives.
+- Grandparents’ rights in Clayton, MO: We believe that grandparents should be able to be a part of their grandchildren’s lives.

 - Clayton, MO Mediation and Collaborative Family Lawyers: We have trained and knowledgeable attorneys who can assist in mediation and collaborative family law practices.

 - Child Support in Clayton, MO: Stange Law Firm, PC has the resources and staff to help with their client’s child support case.

 - Child Custody in Clayton, MO: We represent clients in child custody cases in the Clayton, Missouri area.